swiftlang/swift-evolution/proposals/NNNN-single-quoted-code-unit-literals.md

     someCharacterExpression: 'x' as TicTacToe.Cell)
 ```

-Passing a generic type to a a generic ABI-stable API without the double-quoted type constraint will not work.
+Passing a generic type to a generic ABI-stable API without the double-quoted type constraint will not work.

 ```swift
 func foo(x:some ExpressibleByCharacterLiteral)